UCDavisLibrary/main-wp-website-deployment/readme.md

 #### Loading a new snapshot
 If you need to update your snapshot or use a different one entirely:
 1. Drop the existing docker volumes: `docker compose down -v`
-2. Make sure your `SERVER_ENV` config is pointing to the bucket you want to use
+2. Make sure your `BACKUP_ENV` config is pointing to the bucket you want to use
 3. Restart the stack: `docker compose up`